 Taken together, these effects are making it increasingly difficult for system operators to maintain grid frequency, and in some regions such as South Australia, solar power is curtailed in order that gas generators can run, purely so that they can provide electricity at the correct frequency and deliver inertia to the grid.

-No doubt Thomas Edison would feel vindicated in his support for direct current, but as replacing existing grids would be unfeasibly expensive for the most part, grid operators are looking at different types of inertia provision that can support an systems with high levels of intermittent renewable generation, and there are plans to try to get inverter-based renewables such as wind and solar to create the ac waveform through so-called “grid-forming power electronics” (“GFPE”)
+No doubt Thomas Edison would feel vindicated in his support for direct current, but as replacing existing grids would be unfeasibly expensive for the most part, grid operators are looking at different types of inertia provision that can support systems with high levels of intermittent renewable generation, and there are plans to try to get inverter-based renewables such as wind and solar to create the ac waveform through so-called “grid-forming power electronics” (“GFPE”)

 Can inverters cause grid voltage oscillations?